Charles E. F. Millard: Private sector

-Tenure at the PBGC
+Tenure at PBGC

 Millard's tenure at PBGC was focused on reducing the corporation's long-term deficit through two initiatives-more aggressive stances in bankruptcy negotiations and greater diversification in the agency's investment policy.

 Under his direction the agency took aggressive positions with General Motors and Delphi in the Delphi bankruptcy cases.
 Those actions resulted in substantial reduction in PBGC's deficit.
 Overall, during Millard's tenure, the corporation's deficit was reduced from $18 billion to $11 billion.

 The PBGC is governed by a three-person Board, the Secretaries of Treasury, Commerce, and Labor.
 In February 2008, the Board adopted a new investment policy presented to it by Millard.
 The investment policy intended to put 45 percent of the corporation's $55 billion in equities, 45 percent in fixed income assets, and 10 percent in alternative investments.
 This would have tripled the chance that the agency would close its deficit.
 However, under new leadership in 2009, the PBGC froze the implementation of this investment policy.
 According to "Pensions and Investments", a trade publication, Ron Gebhardtsbauer, former PBGC actuary and head of the Actuarial Science Program at Penn State's Smeal College of Business, stated on June 16, 2010, "If the PBGC had followed Millard and invested in stocks in 2009, it could have $10 billion more in assets today."